CIO CEO CFO role

 Part 2: CIO, CFO, and CEO Alignment – Why ROI is Lacking from Today’s System Landscape

 The second part was an overview of the current system landscape and its focus on business processes and the emerging trend of focusing on the customer.
 This piece also looked at the future business landscape and how the technology focus and direction will be permanently changed, no matter what happens with the economy and global competition.
 Because the technology marketplace (business consumer) is becoming more sophisticated and more attuned to business/technology alignment, the IT dynamic is going through a structural change.
-The whole technology sector is slowly moving away from the operational excellence value proposition to the and innovation areas of the business.
+The whole technology sector is slowly moving away from the operational excellence value proposition to the customer focus and innovation areas of the business.
 Few of the consulting companies and few of the application vendors see this change, and they are doing little to address it.

 Part 3: Changing the Direction of SAP, ERP, and IT Applications to Focus on the Customer and Innovation